MarmotyMarmot/Pathfinding-System-Inspired-by-Divinity-Original-Sin/README.md

 Contributions are welcome!
 If you'd like to contribute to the project, please fork the repository, make your changes, and submit a pull request.

 ## Licence
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licenced under the MIT License - see the LICENSE file for details.
 You are free to use, modify, and distribute this project for any purpose.